Skip to main content

 1. Go to Settings > Change Control.

-2. Select and expand the setting (arrow down).
+2. Locate and Select the relevant settings and expand the setting (click arrow down).

 3. Review details to confirm removal.